Upload new images. The image library for this site will open in a new window.

 internship at the Oriental Institute at the University of Chicago,

-followed by an Andrew W. Mellon Fellowship in the Sherman Fairchild
+followed by a Mellon Foundation Fellowship in the Sherman Fairchild

 Center for Objects Conservation at the Metropolitan Museum of Art, where